Central limit theorems describing isolation by distance under various forms of power-law dispersal: Introduction

 where

-The quantity $ V_r(x,y) $ denotes the volume of the intersection of two balls of radius $ r $ centred at $ x $ and $ y $.
 Reflecting the convergence of ancestral lineages, the Brownian transition kernel $ G_t $ is replaced by a stable transition kernel $ G_t^\alpha $.
 The formula involves a new term $ K(z_1, z_2) $, which appears as the spatial correlations of the noise of the SPDE arising in the central limit theorem.
-The correlations $ K(z_1, z_2) $ encode the rate of coalescence for ancestral lineages at positions $ z_1 $ and $ z_2 $.
-A common ancestor is reached if the ancestral lineages coalesce as a result of a large scale event.
-Lineages at positions $ z_1 $ and $ z_2 $ are hit by an event of size $ r $, if the event centre falls inside the area $ V_r(z_1, z_2) $.
-Integrating with respect to the size distribution of $ r $, we arrive at $ K(z_1, z_2) $.
+The correlations $ K(z_1, z_2) $ encode the rate of coalescence for ancestral lineages located at positions $ z_1 $ and $ z_2 $.

 \paragraph{New phenomena} In this paper, we will expand the technique of \parencite{forien} to more general models.
-The broader regimes will unveil some new phenomena.
+The broader regimes will unveil some new phenomena, a detailed interpretation can be found in \Cref{subsec:interpretation}.

 In \parencite{forien} there was a strong link between the behaviour of ancestral lineages and asymptotic coalescence, while our regimes show that this is no necessity.
 The short-range Wright-Mal\'ecot formula \eqref{introductionshortrange} can be interpreted as having a coalescence/spatial correlation term $K(x_1, x_2) = C \delta_{x_1} (x_2)$ for a constant $C > 0$.
 This indicates that coalescence happens only locally and ancestral lineages need to be at the same position $x_1 = x_2$ in order to coalesce asymptotically.
 In the long-range regime \eqref{introductionlongrangeformula}, ancestral lineages became stable processes and the coalescence/correlation term $ K (x_1, x_2) $ of \eqref{kquantity} indicated that coalescence happens globally over large distances.
 In this work, we will see mixtures of both behaviours: Brownian motions with global coalescence and stable ancestral lineages which still only coalesce locally.
 More generally, in most cases, local coalescence or a range of different powers $\alpha$ appearing in \eqref{kquantity} is possible for a fixed either stable or Brownian behaviour of ancestral lineages (see \Cref{centrallimittheorem} and the corresponding formulae in \Cref{wmf}).